 Best Multivitamins for Athletes (2025 Guide)

 Athletes have different nutritional needs than sedentary individuals.
-We reviewed the top multivitamins for athletes based on bioavailability, dosing, and third-party testing.
+We reviewed top multivitamins for athletes based on bioavailability and third-party testing.

 Athletes deplete nutrients faster than sedentary people through sweat, increased metabolism, and cellular repair processes.
 A well-formulated multivitamin can fill the gaps that even a good diet misses.
 But most multivitamins on the market are poorly absorbed and under-dosed.
-Here's what to look for.
+Here's what to look for — and what the research actually says.

 Do Athletes Need Multivitamins?